 Health is the prime health issue.

-And health – like diet – is controlled by many, many factors (see “Why Diets Don’t Work” in these pages.)
-Many of these elements – like pollution; safe walking districts; food subsidies that make junk food cheaper than other stuff; jobs that ensconce people into mollusk-like behaviors before computer monitors – are often not under our individual control.
-Add to that variables like gut bacterial populations and viral infections which we know affect weight – but not how.
+And health—like diet—is controlled by many, many factors (see my “Why Diets Don’t Work” in this space.)
+Many of these elements—like safe walking districts; food subsidies that make junk food cheaper than other stuff; jobs that ensconce people into mollusk-like behaviors before computer monitors—are often not under individual control.
+Next come variables like gut bacterial populations and viral infections which we know affect weight—but not how.

-And what about the social, economic, and psychological costs of a world where “diet miracles” and “simple efforts” promise that everyone who wants to can quickly lose weight?
+And what about the social, economic, and psychological costs of a world where “diet miracles” and “simple effort” promise that everyone who wants to will lose weight?

 It doesn’t work that way.
 Meanwhile we impoverish millions with weight loss scams.
-And make them feel like failures when the scams don’t work.
+And make them feel like failures when they don’t work.

 Health is a collective issue.
 How people work, move, eat and rest has huge impacts on our economy and our joy in life.

-It’s time we started thinking that way – and learn to ignore the next promise of a diet miracle.
+It’s time we started thinking that way—and learned to ignore the next promise of a diet miracle.